Jiahao004/DistillCSE/README.md

 ## Experimental Results

+Table for experimental results on standard STS benchmark.
+We conduct the base to base and large to large distillation only.
 | **Method** |**STS12** | **STS13** | **STS14** | **STS15** | **STS16** | **STS-B** | **SICK-R** | **Avg.** |
 |---|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | GloVe embeddings (avg.) | 55.14 | 70.66 | 59.73 | 68.25 | 63.66 | 58.02 | 53.76 | 61.32 |